CostBench: Evaluating Multi-Turn Cost-Optimal Planning and Adaptation in Dynamic Environments for LLM Tool-Use Agents: Analysis

 \paragraph{Model performance declines as task complexity increases.} As shown in Figure~\ref{fig:unblocked_scaling_combined}, performance consistently deteriorates as task sequences grow longer.
 The best-performing model, \textit{GPT-5}, drops from near-perfect exact match ratio at length 5 to around 75\% at length 8, accompanied by a higher normalized edit distance, while weaker models such as \textit{Qwen3-8B} and \textit{Qwen3-14B} collapse entirely (EMR = 0).
 This overall downward trend highlights the increasing difficulty current models face in sustaining coherent, cost-optimal reasoning as task complexity rises.

 \paragraph{Coverage Rate in planning significantly influences performance.} In the unblocking setting, the model’s task is to enumerate all possible paths and select the optimal one.
 We define coverage as the proportion of paths explicitly planned, and hypothesize that higher coverage leads to better performance.
-To identify distinct paths in each model’s output, we use \textit{GPT-4o-mini}~\cite{GPT-4o-mini} (prompt in Figure~\ref{fig:extract-converage-prompt}).
+We employ \textit{GPT-4o-mini}~\cite{GPT-4o-mini} to extract distinct paths from each model’s output (prompt in Figure~\ref{fig:extract-converage-prompt}, human check in Appendix~\ref{app:coverage-rate-human-check}).
 As shown in Table~\ref{tab:main_unblocked_results}, performance follows \textit{GPT-5} $>$ \textit{Gemini-2.5-pro} $>$ open-source \textit{Qwen} models, which aligns with the coverage trend in Figure~\ref{fig:coverage-analysis}.
-Performance also declines as task sequences grow longer (Figures~\ref{fig:unblocked_scaling_combined}), explained by the corresponding drop in coverage.
+Performance also declines as task sequences grow longer (Figure~\ref{fig:unblocked_scaling_combined}), explained by the corresponding drop in coverage.
 Importantly, even when given abstract examples that enumerate all paths (Figure~\ref{fig:runtime-prompt-two}), models often fail to generalize these planning strategies to real scenarios.

 \paragraph{Models exhibit pronounced cost sensitivity.}

 To examine models’ sensitivity to cost variations, we vary the noise standard deviation when constructing composite tools, which controls how much a composite tool’s cost deviates from the sum of its component tools.
 Larger noise introduces greater diversity in cost structures and reshapes the cost landscape.
 As shown in Figure~\ref{fig:noise-ablation}, model performance, measured by both ANED and EMR, consistently improves as the noise increases.
 This result suggests that models are highly responsive to cost signals, as greater cost differences between action paths make it easier for them to identify the optimal path without explicitly computing the total cost of each option.